Fumiyo Ikeda

-Fumiyo Ikeda (Osaka, 1962) is a Japanese dancer, actress and choreographer.
+Fumiyo Ikeda is a Japanese dancer, actress, and choreographer.

 Training

 Fumiyo Ikeda was born in Osaka and grew up in Fukui, Japan.
 She started ballet at the age of ten.
 In 1979 she moved to Europe and started studying at Mudra, the Brussels dance school that was founded by Maurice Béjart.
 There she met Anne Teresa De Keersmaeker, whom she joined when she founded her dance company Rosas.

 Collaboration with Anne Teresa De Keersmaeker / Rosas

-Fumiyo Ikeda was involved in the creation of almost all Rosas productions from 1983 to 1992 and also was a dancer in them.
+Ikeda was involved in the creation of almost all Rosas productions from 1983 to 1992 and also was a dancer in them.
 In 1997 she joined Rosas again.
 Until 2008 she danced in most Rosas productions.
 Afterwards she went on tour with the restaging of older Rosas productions, such as Woud, Drumming, Elena's Aria and Mozart / Concert Arias.
 Un moto di gioia.